Robust discrete complex analysis: A toolbox

-Indeed, each random walk path running from $A$ to $[x_By_B]_\O$ inside $\O$ should pass through $\rL_k$ by topological reasons, so, denoting by $u$ the \emph{first} crossing, one obtains the result.
-Similarly, the second term is comparable to the total partition functions of those random walks which start from $A$, cross $\rL_k$ (possibly many times), and finish back at $[y_Ax_A]_\O$.
+Indeed, each random walk path running from $A$ to $[x_By_B]_\O$ inside $\O$ should pass through $\rL_k$ for topological reasons, so denoting by $u$ the \emph{first} crossing, one obtains the result.
+Similarly, the second sum is comparable to the total partition functions of those random walks, which start from $A$, cross $\rL_k$ (possibly many times) and finish back at $[y_Ax_A]_\O$.
 Denoting by $v$ the \emph{last} crossing of $\rL_k$ and using (\ref{HmA/HmB=k}), one obtains

-since each random walk path running from $B$ to $[y_Ax_A]_\O$ inside $\O$ should cross $\rL_k$.
-Thus, we arrive at the double-sided estimates
+since each random walk path running from $B$ to $[y_Ax_A]_\O$ inside $\O $ should cross~$\rL_k$.
+Thus we arrive at the double-sided estimates

-and,~similarly, $\ZRW{\O_B}{\rL_k}{B}\asymp k^{-1}\ZRWsign_A+\ZRWsign_B$.
+and similarly, $\ZRW{\O_B}{\rL_k}{B}\asymp k^{-1}\ZRWsign _A+\ZRWsign _B$.
 Therefore, it is sufficient to prove that

 It directly follows from (\ref{HmA/HmB=k}) that

 (here and below we omit subscripts of $x $ and $y$, all the claims hold true for both $x=x_A,x_B$ and, similarly, $y=y_A,y_B$, since the values of $\ZRW\O{x_A}{\cdot}$ and $\ZRW\O{x_B}{\cdot}$ are uniformly comparable).
 Let $A=[a_1a_2]_\O$, $B=[b_1b_2]_\O$ and denote